 What Wages and Benefits Can I Expect?

-The median wage in 2016 for Cardiovascular Technologists and Technicians in California is $68,438 annually, or $32.90 hourly.
-The median wage for Cardiovascular Technologists and Technicians in San Diego County is $67,413 annually, or $32.41 hourly.
+The median wage in 2016 for Cardiovascular Technologists and Technicians in California was $68,438 annually, or $32.90 hourly.
+The median wage for Cardiovascular Technologists and Technicians in San Diego County was $67,413 annually, or $32.41 hourly.
 The median is the point at which half of the workers earn more and half earn less.